FAQ's for our Charter School in Muncie, Indiana

 *Inspire Academy’s Pre-Kindergarten class is not yet part of our charter and a monthly fee applies for Pre-K enrollment.
 We are greatly looking forward to the day when our Pre-K program will also be no-cost.

 Inspire Academy is a public school and has an open enrollment policy.
-Any and every student is welcome to attend Inspire Academy.
+Any and every student is welcome to attend Inspire Academy. *Inspire Academy honors suspensions and expulsions from other public schools.
+Students who have an active suspension or expulsion at another public school need to wait until the end of the suspension or expulsion.

 Inspire Academy uses EL Education as our core curriculum.
 EL Education was born out of a collaboration between The Harvard Graduate School of Education and Outward Bound USA.
 The concept of EL Education or Expeditionary Learning is that children learn best when their sense of natural curiosity is engaged in projects that transcend the classroom.
 Inspire Academy is the only school in Muncie that uses this type of curriculum.
 We are also very proud of our Bridges in Mathematics curriculum.
 Bridges blends direct instruction, structured investigation, and open exploration in helping students learn and embrace mathematics.
+Grades 6 – 8 use Open Up Resources (OUR) math curriculum.

 Inspire Academy uses a more balanced calendar than the traditional school calendar, which means we have a two week fall break, three week winter break, and two week spring break.
 We are still in school 180, so we just start a little earlier and end a little later than traditional schools to be able to take some longer breaks throughout the year.